ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/indexes/querying/exploration-queries.markdown

 filter e.Address.Country = 'USA'
 {CODE-BLOCK/}

-it can also be applied to an Index query, like in:
+it can also be applied to queries handled by an index, e.g. -

 {CODE-BLOCK: javascript}
+// in a dynamic query via an auto-index
 from Employees as e
 where e.Title = 'Sales Representative'
 filter e.Address.Country = 'USA'
 {CODE-BLOCK/}

+{CODE-BLOCK: javascript}
+// in a query that uses an index explicitly
+from index 'Orders/ByCompany'
+filter Count > 10
+{CODE-BLOCK/}

-In both cases, the entire retrieved dataset is scanned and filtered, without using or creating an index.
+Both in a collection query and in a query handled by an index, the entire retrieved dataset is scanned and filtered.
-This helps understand when exploration queries Should and should Not be used:
+This helps understand when exploration queries Should be used, why a Limit should be set for the number of filtered records, and when `where` should be preferred:

 {INFO: }
+#### When to use
-**Use** `filter` for an ad-hoc exploration of the retrieved dataset, that matches no existing index and is not expected to be repeated much.
+Use `filter` for an ad-hoc exploration of the retrieved dataset, that matches no existing index and is not expected to be repeated much.

+* You gain the ability to filter post-query results on the server side, for both collection queries and when an index was used.
-The dataset will be filtered without creating an unrequired index that the cluster would continue updating from now on.
+* The dataset will be filtered without creating an unrequired index that the cluster would continue updating from now on.
 {INFO/}
 {WARNING: }
+#### Limit the query, and prefer `where` for recurring queries
-Be aware, though, that when a large dataset is retrieved, like the whole collection in the case of a collection query, exploring it all using `filter` would be taxing for the server and cost the user a substantial waiting time.
+Be aware that when a large dataset is retrieved, like the whole collection in the case of a collection query, exploring it all using `filter` would tax the server in memory and CPU usage while it checks the filter condition for each query result, and cost the user a substantial waiting time.
+Therefore -

-* **Limit** the number of records that an exploration query filters, e.g. -
+* **Limit** the number of records that an exploration query filters, e.g.:
   {CODE-BLOCK: javascript}
   from Employees as e
 where e.Title = 'Sales Representative'